teemak/practical_application_III/README.md

 # Practical Assignment III

 ## Bank Marketing Data
 The data consists of a group of people who were contacted via phone about subscribing to a fixed-term deposit.
 There are approximately 45,000 observations with 17 features.
 There are 48 campaigns.
-The data included demographic information of the customer and economic indicators [source](https://archive.ics.uci.edu/dataset/222/bank+marketing).
+The data included demographic information of the customer and economic indicators. [(source)](https://archive.ics.uci.edu/dataset/222/bank+marketing)

 |Column|Variable   |Type         |Description                                                                                                                                          |
 |------|-----------|-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|